-Continuing the theme of drama of diversity that runs through the Glasshouse Range and nearby Bays that seeks to explore some of the species-rich, unique floras of the world, the Terrace Garden has recently undergone major renovation and has been redeveloped to present the flora of New Zealand.
+Continuing the theme of drama of diversity that runs through the Glasshouse Range which seeks to explore some of the species-rich, unique floras of the world, the Terrace Garden has been redeveloped to present the flora of New Zealand.

 The islands comprising New Zealand are deeply isolated in both geography and in time.
 New Zealand was once part of the supercontinent, Gondwana, which began to break up around 167 million years ago, thus dividing and distributing plant families across the southern hemisphere.
 New Zealand separated from the Antarctic landmass between 130-85 million years ago; today some 2000km of the Tasman Sea lies between New Zealand and Australia, while the vast expanse of the Pacific Ocean lies to the east.

 A rich and unique flora has evolved in this isolation, encouraged in its diversification by a wealth of different natural habitats ranging from frost-free lowland forests of sub-tropical plants to icy, mountainous regions supporting alpine plants.
 The flora is correspondingly rich in endemic plants, with 85% of the flora found naturally nowhere else in the world.